AntoniosBarotsis/antoniosbarotsis.github.io/content/about.md

 ### Interests

-- Software & Backend Development
+- Concurrency and high-performance Software
 - Software Architecture, System Design & DevOps
 - DevTools, Libraries & Frameworks
 - Rust

 ### Professional Experience

-- *Junior Backend Developer* at GILO Technologies `from September to December 2021`.
-- *Student Mentor* for Postman API Fest 2022 `26th to 29th January 2022`.
-- Received a *Letter of Appreciation* for performing data analysis and statistical processing of the exam results from the `2020-2022 academic years` for the European Board of Physical and Rehabilitation Medicine (EBPRM) `June 2022`.
 - *Member of the tech core team* in
   [Delft's Google Student Developer Club](https://gdsc.community.dev/delft-university-of-technology/) `from December 2022`
+- Received a *Letter of Appreciation* for performing data analysis and statistical processing of the exam results from the `2020-2022 academic years` for the European Board of Physical and Rehabilitation Medicine (EBPRM) `June 2022`.
+- *Student Mentor* for Postman API Fest 2022 `26th to 29th January 2022`.
+- *Junior Backend Developer* at GILO Technologies `from September to December 2021`.

 ### Some Cool Projects I've Worked On